openhivestack/node-sdk/packages/core/README.md

 // Create a .hive.yml for this agent listening on port 11102

 const REGISTRY_ENDPOINT = 'http://localhost:11100';
+const REMOTE_REGISTRY_NAME = 'remote';

 async function main() {
   const requesterAgent = new Agent();

-  // Register itself with the registry agent await requesterAgent.register(REGISTRY_ENDPOINT);
+  // Add the remote registry and register this agent with it requesterAgent.addRegistry(REGISTRY_ENDPOINT, REMOTE_REGISTRY_NAME);
+  await requesterAgent.register(REMOTE_REGISTRY_NAME);
   console.log('Requester agent registered successfully.');

   // 1.
-Search for agents with the 'greet' capability console.log("Searching for agents with 'greet' capability...");
+Search for agents with the 'greet' capability using the remote registry console.log("Searching for agents with 'greet' capability...");
   const searchResults = await requesterAgent.search(
     'capability:greet',
-    REGISTRY_ENDPOINT
+    REMOTE_REGISTRY_NAME
   );

   if (searchResults.length === 0) {